JulioJu/React-project-for-school/README.md

         `"~~
     * Probably this bugs was due to problem in src/sagas/index.ts (see above), but why ?
+    * Maybe, sometimes Redux-saga does not retrieve action with type REGISTER_REQUEST : reload application to correct the error.

 ## Todos
 * In tsconfig.json, strictNullChecks must be true as Microsoft advise.